zazadovv/Macrophage_Vessel/README.md

 Open Anaconda prompt and navigate (base) to the folder directory with the CD command.

 Set Up the Environment

 Install the required packages as described above (YAML or pip).
 Run command in Anaconda Propmt while in the right directory,

 conda env create -f environment_Nucleus.yml

 3D macrophage Analysis

 or

 conda env create -f environment.yml
-2D+T
+2D+T Tracking and Frame of Onset.

-Use the recommended Python environment (e.g., Microscopy_Analysis_Advanced2).
+Use the recommended Python environment (e.g., Microscopy_Analysis_Advanced2 or Nucleus_Analysis).

-Ensure the interpreter is set to the proper Python 3.9 environment.
+Ensure the interpreter is set to the proper Python 3.9(Microscopy_Analysis_Advanced2)/3.8(Nucleus_Analysis) environment.

 Run the script to generate output.